gregogolla/gregogolla.github.io/docs/dashboards.md

 Under the Fund Dashboard area, members can view the following:

 - `Cash Position` – a card that displays how much money the fund has in the hand.
-It also displays what percentage this is of the Total fund value.
+It also displays a small cash position trend chart (24 months).
 - `Investments` – a card that displays how much money the fund has in investments.
 It also displays chart that shows the investment value for the last several months.
 - `Loans` – a card that displays total outstanding loans from members.
 - `Arrears` – a card that displays total outstanding Contributions from members.
 It also displays what percentage this is of the Total fund value.